genkobar/tmux-osx-selected-input-source/README.md

 This is a mini plugin for [TPM](https://github.com/tmux-plugins/tpm).

 This plugin display current selected input source, but only 'Japanese' or not.<br>
-And only work on recent OS X.
+And only work on recent macOS.

 U.S.
 ![U.S.](https://cloud.githubusercontent.com/assets/10661/25958881/eeaaecf8-36ac-11e7-8650-59921c53ddfa.png)